Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Models and Metrics

 \subsection{Network Description}

-Consider a wireless random network where $n$ nodes are randomly located in an area of size $\sqrt{S}\times \sqrt{S}$ square meters.
-Time is divided into equal length slots, in which each node randomly changes its direction and moves at a speed of $v$ (meter$/$time slot).
-Therefore, we have
+{Consider a wireless network where $n$ nodes and $m$ WCSs are randomly located in a torus area of size $\sqrt{S}\times \sqrt{S}$ square meter.} Time is divided into equal length slots.
+In each slot, a node randomly changes its direction and moves at a speed of $v$ (meter$/$time slot).
+Therefore, we have: